-JUAN F. ROCHE

-Professor of Practice Faculty Advisor for Social Innovation & Entrepreneurship juanroche@sandiego.edu
+JUAN F. ROCHE Professor of Practice juanroche@sandiego.edu

 Ph.D., Leadership Studies, University of San Diego MBA, University of Wisconsin-Madison BSc, Universidad Católica Andrés Bello

 Before becoming an academic, Dr. Roche had a 35-year career as a global C-level executive, consultant, and board member in the US, Latin America, Europe, the Middle East, and Africa, where he led large and complex organizations, start-ups, and turnaround operations.
 His research interest is in the leadership aspects of social innovation, corporate social responsibility and ethics, and organizational behavior and organizational culture.